Lemonewa/Malloc/README.md

 # About
-Custom malloc, free and realloc implementation in C, made for Operating Systems course.
+Custom malloc, free and realloc implementation in C made for Operating Systems course.